pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * What chore do you most detest?
 * What is your attitude towards house work?
 * What is your least favorite house hold chore?
-  * I don't like hanging up wet clothes to dry.
+* Do you like hanging up wet clothes to dry?
-  * I don't like the daily cooking routine.
+* Do you like the daily cooking routine?
 * Do you make your bed every day?
 Does it bother you if it is left unmade?
 * Do you like a breeze blowing on you while you are asleep?
 * How important to you is a house that is clean and without clutter?